nluongo/zamboni/README.md

 ## Installation

 First setup up your environment as you prefer.
+For example if using `venv`:

+` python -m venv venv `
+` source venv/bin/activate `

 Then:

 ` pip install . `